4.4 Pro Forma Adjustments

 revenue or decreased expenses) or costs (i.e., decreased revenue or

-increased expenses), respectively, that may result from a transaction.
+increased expenses), respectively, that may result from an acquisition or a

 A registrant must meet certain conditions to ensure that it